omarkawach/spatial_analysis_scenarios/README.md

   - nearest neighbour, inverse distance, and classifcations are not geostatistics
   - spatiotemporal = space and time
   - [First law of geography](https://wiki.gis.com/wiki/index.php/First_law_of_geography)

+Data issues with spatial dependce (how data relates in space)
+- MAUP (Modifiable Areal Unit Problem)
+  - Location of boundaries used to aggregate data can influence results of statistical tests (Moran's I)
+  - How boundaries impact summary statistics (look at stdev most importantly)
+  - Gerrymandering is a good example of this (larger population decides the election)
+  - Difficult to get proportional representation (redrawing district lines), lopsided representation, political polarization
+- Scale can cause problems
+  - Data can become homogenous, impacts autocorrelation
+- Ecological fallacy like MAUP
+  - Individuals vs Popuplations
+  - Cant take aggregated results and apply them to individuals
+  - statistical result change based on data aggregation
+  - Provincial average income versus municipal average income (cant assume an individual makes provincial avg if they live in Toronto)
+- Boundary Problem
+  - Segments data
+  - when data excluded due to boudnary, lose of information that influences the data that remains (we could pull things out of context)
+  - can impact statistical tests
+  - Best practice to keep SOME surrounding data

 Limitations
 - GWR https://pro.arcgis.com/en/pro-app/tool-reference/spatial-statistics/geographicallyweightedregression.htm